For information about any of our programs, application, or any of our other student services please contact us:

 Graduates of this option will be ready for careers as entry-level technicians in the transportation industry.
 Career opportunities include positions like service technician, parts person, parts manager, service/warranty writer, or customer service/sales representative at a dealership.

 Note: Students are required to use a laptop or notebook computer for this program.
-Students must bring their own device, which must meet MTI specifications, or may purchase one from MTI.
+Students must bring their own device, which must meet Mitchell Tech specifications, or may purchase one from Mitchell Tech.